ohhiohhi/SVChat/dataset/readme.md

-# Download the dataset for finetuning the SVbot and other tasks
+# Download the dataset for finetuning the SVChat and other tasks

 ## introduction
 Three types of datasets were created: